phazei/dynamicGPTChat/README.md

 -----------------------
 *   Multi-threaded editable chats
 *   All customizable model features
-*   Prompt saving and applying
+*   Prompt tagging and applying
 *   Direct connection to the OpenAI API (requires your own API key)

 Future Plans
 -----------------------

-*   JSON responses for more metadata and potential API requests
-*   Better compression of chat history to extend context
-*   Automation?
+*   Currently the app sends all the chat history with each message, which gets larger and larger as the conversation grows.
+    I'd like to add some options to make that more efficient.
+Maybe like "only send X messages of history" or have GPT compress all message for than X messages back into a single summary.
+ETC.  Welcome to suggestions.
+*   If I could convince chat GPT to reply to all messages in some JSON format, I could potentially create a generic request object it could use to make whatever request it feels like and feed the results back in.
+*   Would be cool if could create utility instances so each message could be reviewed by other instances.
+For example, return 3 results and have GPT pick the best of them.
+*   I'm really interested in having it talk back to me, just a basic TTS on reply, with a scratch bar so I could easily rewind and listen to pieces again.
+Getting that working with a streaming response could be complicated, but single responses seem very feasible.
+*   Voice to Text, using android or Whisper.
+I think whisper is cheap enough to use.
+Seems like an easy one to build.

 We're always open to new ideas and suggestions from the community, and we plan to continuously expand the app's capabilities.
-One potential enhancement could involve enabling GPT to make its own HTTP requests through additional keys in its responses.

 Open Source & Privacy